You expose yourselves to a whole new audience who may come check you out.

 - I do not do web content.
+Don't ask.

 abscond withexpose your readers to my work.

-- I hate to sound like a readership snob, but I'm clearing 250k-300k page views a month, so if I'm mostly scratching your back, I'm basically doing work to promote you, and we'll have to noodle out some details that at least get me a scritch or two in that spot I can't reach.
+- I hate to sound like a readership snob, but I'm clearing 50k page views a month, so if I'm mostly scratching your back, I'm basically doing work to promote you, and we'll have to noodle out some details that at least get me a scritch or two in that spot I can't reach.
 For example, if you have a much smaller readership, perhaps we can work out some sort of featured article where I post on both your blog and mine, but give you a few day's head start.

 - If I can't really get behind your blog's philosophy, I'll probably take a pass.
 I don't have a hard rubric for this.
-I've guiltlessly written for publications with full nudity where enthusiastic consent was a vociferous philosophy, and I've cheerfully turned down opportunities to write for major national magazines before because I don't like the beauty/fashion industry's promotion of unattainable beauty standards.
+I've guiltlessly written for publications with full nudity where enthusiastic consent was a vociferous philosophy, and I've cheerfully turned down opportunities to write for major national mainstream magazines before because I don't like the beauty/fashion industry's promotion of unattainable beauty standards.
 If you think I'd probably appreciate your subversive take on the world, I probably will.
 If you think I'd probably consider writing for you to be selling out, I probably will.
 If you think I will be impressed by how much of an edgelord you are, you're probably wrong.

 - I do not fucking do web content.

 - My writing is MINE (unless you pay a lovely fee which we can negotiate but I freelance at $50/hr so it's not going to be couch cushion change).
 I understand SEO and content writing and that this is not an average request.
-I'm not going to undermine your blog by turning around and reposting a guest post somewhere else (including here), but I'm also not going to sign away the rights to my creative efforts unless you are just paying me a shit-ton of money.
+I'm not going to undermine your blog by turning around and reposting a guest post somewhere else (including here), but I'm also not going to sign away the rights to my creative efforts unless you are paying me….just a SHIT-TON of money.

 - I lied.
 I will do web content.
 You pay me a dollar a word, and I will write any web content you want.
-But unless you're ready to pay me a small fortune, seriously, I don't fucking do fucking web content!!
+But unless you're ready to pay me a small fortune, seriously, I don't fucking do fucking web content!

 - You probably want to copy edit my work.
 I won't send you a rough draft or anything, but if I've taught you nothing in this blog, let it be that every writer needs an editor, and I personally am extra imperfect when it comes to my ability to proof my own copy.
 I'm getting better, but your blog's reputation will probably want you to at least make a pass for missing commas and homophones.

-- Whether you're paying me or you're "paying me" (cash, Funko Pops, favor exchange, whatever), I've been burned one too many times by "store credit."
+- Whether you're paying me or you're "paying me" (cash, Funko Pops, favor exchange, lewds, whatever), I've been burned one too many times by "store credit."
 I don't necessarily need it all up front, but I won't do more than an hour of work before we set up some kind of first payment.

 - I wasn't kidding about the web content thing.